ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/README.md

     * Follow the [Data Wrangling](https://github.com/ml5js/Intro-ML-Arts-IMA/blob/source/04_diy_neural/data-tutorial.md) tutorial for the Titanic dataset and clean the data yourself.
 Try different ways for changing numbers to string labels and filling in missing data.
 Upload your own CSV, does the example still work?
 What changes?
     * Go back to the original [titanic dataset](https://docs.google.com/spreadsheets/d/1UKmuTgY8qWnZ-jQm9NBL0HGwlJS4e4VQTgNXTtluTCw/edit#gid=1774164161) and add another column from the raw data to the cleaned version.
 Upload a new CSV and retrain the model - what changes?
     * Try adjusting the "hyperparameters" of either example.
 Document what changes during the training and prediction stages.
 Below are some options can try.
+    * If you are feeling ambitious, you can also try to train a model with your own dataset.

 ```javascript
 let nnOptions = {